gramener/gramex/gramex/apps/guide/cache/README.md

 # Data caching

-You can load files and cache them unless they are reloaded using `gramex.cache.open`.
+`gramex.cache.open` opens files and caches them unless they are changed.
+You can use this to load any type of file.
+For example:

     :::python
     import gramex.cache